updated by Bryan Davis 2 days ago

 • you had to work yesterday and it was Stellar!

-• you forgot to check with Swami , DUH!
+• you forgot to check with SurfGuru, DUH!

 So what does all this mean?
-If it's flat, crank up the bikes, go skateboarding or just do something!
+If it's flat, crank up the bikes, go fishing, go skateboarding or just watch some Anime! (seriously there is some good stuff there)

-The Dawn Patrol is ready for the Swell to start, so "Come to the Source!" and check the Florida Surf Report daily!
+The Dawn Patrol is ready for the Swell to start, so "Come to the Source!" and check the Florida Surf Report!